Apple Crisp Skillet

 Apple crisp is a dessert made with fresh apples and a crispy topping, typically made from oats.

-Many tend to compare this apple crisp to Dutch Apple Pie Bars, but the two are actually quite different.
+Many tend to compare this apple crisp to apple pie, but the two are actually quite different.
 While they may have similar flavor profiles, apple crisp is usually much easier to make than apple pie, and the topping is generally less sweet.

-No dough is involved when making a skillet apple crisp… which, in my book, is a win!
+No dough is involved when making this cast iron apple crisp, which, in my book, is a win!
+Baking it in a cast iron skillet also helps the topping cook up evenly and gives it extra crunch.
 This recipe is SO much easier to make and quick to whip up to enjoy after dinner.

 1. Start by peeling and slicing the apples.
 I like to slice mine pretty thin, so they cook evenly.
 Mix the apple slices, brown sugar, flour, cinnamon, nutmeg, and salt in a large bowlPour the apple mixture into the cast iron skillet and spread it out evenly.